 616.15 BASIS OF PAYMENT.
-The accepted quantities of Granite Slope Edging; Vertical Granite Curb; Granite Bridge Curb; Granite Bridge Curb, Median Slope Edge; Precast Reinforced Concrete Curb of the type specified; Cast-in-Place Concrete Curb of the type specified; Treated Timber Curb; Removing and Resetting Curb; and Removal of Existing Curb will be paid for at the Contract unit price per meter (linear foot) of curb placed, removed, or removed and reset.
+The accepted quantities of Granite Slope Edging; Vertical Granite Curb; Granite Bridge Curb; Granite Bridge Curb, Median Slope Edge; Precast Reinforced Concrete Curb of the type specified; Cast-in-Place Concrete Curb of the type specified; Bituminous Concrete Curb of the type specified (linear measure); Treated Timber Curb; Removing and Resetting Curb; and Removal of Existing Curb will be paid for at the Contract unit price per meter (linear foot) of curb placed, removed, or removed and reset.

-The accepted quantities of Bituminous Concrete Curb of the type specified or of Bituminous Concrete Gutters and Traffic Islands will be paid for at the Contract unit price per metric ton (ton).
+The accepted quantities of Bituminous Concrete Curb of the type specified (volume measure) or of Bituminous Concrete Gutters and Traffic Islands will be paid for at the Contract unit price per metric ton (ton).